Integr-0/ElectronElement/README.md

 ## Assets
 to be made and fetched
 # TODO
-make assets
-sync username with playerprefs dynamic animation changes based on speed acceleration
+Migrate multiplayer code to NFE (Netcode for Entities), Learn entities workflow, make assets, sync username with playerprefs, acceleration

+# BUGS
+Can't pause or rejoin lobbies more than 2 times,
+Can't move in Backrooms map

 ## Active Debug Values
 NONE